Abdol9900/Data-Modeling-with-Apache-Cassandra/README.md

 ## 1-Installation and execution

-### To run this codes Python 3.x or Anaconda should be installed.
+### To run this code Python 3.x or Anaconda should be installed.

 ___________________________________________________________________________________________________________________________________________
 ## 2-	Project Description